 Curtoviruses are monopartite geminiviruses that are vectored by leafhoppers, often in a species-specific manner.
 In common with viruses in the genus Begomovirus, curtoviruses occur in both the New and Old Worlds.
 They infect a wide variety of vegetable crops and are thought to be widely prevalent in non-cultivated dicot species (Varsani et al., 2014).
-The genomes most often have seven genes, but isolates have been discovered that have only five or six genes.
+Curtovirus genomes usually have seven genes, but isolates have been discovered that have only five or six genes.
 Curtovirus genomes may be associated with defective-interfering DNAs (DI particles) that function in some instances to reduce symptom severity.
-The species working demarcation in this genus has been established at <77% shared nt identity (Varsani et al., 2014).

 See discussion under family description.

 Figure 1.Curtovirus.
 Genomic organization of curtoviruses.
 ORFs are denoted as being encoded on the virion-sense (V) or complementary-sense (C) strand, and corresponding protein products are indicated where these are known.
 ORF C3 is not present in horseradish curly top virus (HrCTV).
-The position of the stem-loop containing the conserved TAATATTAC sequence located in the intergenic region (IR) is shown.
-CP, coat protein; MP, movement protein; Rep, replication-associated protein; REn, replication enhancer protein.
+The position of the stem-loop containing the conserved 5′-TAATATTAC-3′ sequence located in the intergenic region (IR) is shown.
+CP, coat protein; MP, movement protein; Rep, replication-associated protein; REn, replication enhancer protein; TrAP, transcriptional activator protein.

 Serological tests show beet curly top virus (BCTV), tomato leaf roll virus (TLRV) and tomato pseudo-curly top virus (TPCTV, genus Topocuvirus) to be relatively closely related.
-Distant relationships between curtoviruses and begomoviruses have been shown in serological tests (Harrison and Robinson 1999).
+Distant serological relationships are observed between curtoviruses and begomoviruses (Harrison and Robinson 1999).